HomeBlog

 1. Provider Choice Model

-This model gives complete freedom to healthcare organizations to choose their vendors, but they also have to cover the costs of the EVV implementation.
-Some states are considering raising reimbursement rates, in an attempt to compensate agencies’ expenses.
+This model gives complete freedom to healthcare organizations to choose their vendors.
+Still, they also have to cover the costs of the EVV implementation.
+Some states are considering raising reimbursement rates to compensate agencies’ expenses.

 2. Managed Care Plan (MCP) Choice